fhildeb/n-queens-puzzle/README.md

 This program illustrates and solves the N-queen problem using two different algorithms.
 Based on backtracking, an iterative and recursive method can be used.

+### Backtracking

+To solve the puzzle, backtracking is used algorithmically.
+The problem is decomposed into hierarchically more minor problems until a solution is found.
+If none is found, the next higher problem is modified and restarted.
+A backtracking algorithm stops when no more solutions are found for the first minor subproblem.

+Backtracking is based on depth-first search and belongs to the group of trial-and-error methods.
+In contrast to a brute-force algorithm, where all possible solutions are generated, and unsuitable ones are filtered out.
+The backtracking method immediately skips inappropriate explanations or solution branches by testing, which makes it faster.
+However, it can come to very long runtimes as the depth-first search is only good for smaller solution trees, due to in-depth problem division.

+### Duplication Management

+To only filter out unique solutions from the list, a vertical and horizontal mirror image must be created for the individual comparison.
+If one or more duplicates are found, they must be removed before the algorithm outputs the final solution.
+Therefore, all board rotations (90°, 180°, and 270°) of the referenced queen elements or their mirror images must be checked.

 ## Contributors

 - Mariska Steinfeldt